Custom firewall/router

 Note

-Since some features below are only available using OpenStack Horizon (or OpenStack terminal client), we will use Horizon below.
+Since some features below are only available using OpenStack Horizon (or OpenStack Terminal Client), we will use Horizon below.

 • Create your private networks and private subnet for the internal network(s) unless you have already done so.